A kite trip to Ukraine / Украина

-Since I don’t have a kiteboard, they lend me a wooden one that Vova had shaped himself, since he has to work, he leaves us at the beach kitesurfing.
+Since I don’t have a kiteboard, they lend me a wooden one that Vova had shaped himself, but since he has to work, he leaves us at the kitesurfing beach.

 And below these lines a view of the lagoon with some young local girls entering the water on the beggining of what seamed a windless day, in fact, specifically, before the wind came in two hours later.

 My two new Ukrainian friends, kiters, by the way, took me to the city by car, we go for a walk, I try unsuccessfully to buy a battery charger for my foto camera that I have forgotten at home; we eat in a self service, we visit Svyet’s mother -not his real mother butstepmother, who married his father in second marriage- in her business and at 3:00 p.m. as there is some wind moving the trees, we went back to the beach in Sopino.

 Svyet’s stepmother, 30 years old, a local beauty, it seems the father of the guy changed to a much younger wife, things that happens when you have so many pretty ones around, unfortunately for the previous wife 🙁

 The kitesurfing session was somewhat accidental again because the wind lasted only a couple of hours, from onshore direction and between 10 and 14 kts, once the cloud that carried the wind passed, wind fell to just 6 kts.